 The Inventory Process

-The PA Urban and Community Forestry Council has led three i-Tree Training sessions and four EAB workshops across PA to equip community stakeholders with skills and tools to use in their inventorying process.
-All those involved in the inventory analysis are required to get trained, including professors and students from state universities, municipal staff, and other community volunteers.
-After the trainings are completed, each stakeholder volunteers for a specific role in the inventory process.
-The steps of that process are as follows:
+The PA Urban and Community Forestry Council and parterns supported three i-Tree Training sessions and four EAB workshops across PA to equip community stakeholders with skills and tools to use in their inventorying process.
+All those involved in the inventory analysis were required to get trained, including professors and students from state universities, municipal staff, and other community volunteers.
+After the trainings were completed, each stakeholder volunteered for a specific role in the inventory process, which followed these steps:

 - Perform the assessment, with the minimum inputs: number of trees, diameter at breast height (DBH), location and health conditions.